Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 }
 ````

-Additionally, in the **StoreController** that you will find in the begin solution now uses **StoreService**.
-All data references were removed from Store Controller, and therefore it is possible to modify the current data access provider without making changes at any method that consumes the Store Service.
+ **StoreController** from the begin solution now consumes **StoreService**.
+All the data references were removed from **StoreController**, and now possible to modify the current data access provider without changing any method that consumes **StoreService**.

-You will find below that the **Store Controller** implementation has a dependency with the Store Service inside the class constructor.
+You will find below that the **StoreController** implementation has a dependency with  **StoreService** inside the class constructor.

 > **Note:** The dependency introduced in this exercise is related to **Inversion of Control** (IoC).
 >
-> The **StoreController** class constructor receives an **IStoreService** parameter, which is essential to perform service calls inside the class.
+> The **StoreController** class constructor receives an **IStoreService** type parameter, which is essential to perform service calls from inside the class.
 However, **StoreController** does not implement the default constructor (with no parameters) that any controller must have to work with MVC.
 >
-> To resolve the dependency, the controller should be created by an abstract factory (a class that returns any object of the specified type).
+> To resolve the dependency, the controller has to be created by an abstract factory (a class that returns any object of the specified type).

 ````C#
 using System;